Rakesh01999/MoneyWave-client/README.md

 3. **Privacy Controls**: Users have full control over their profiles, including the ability to hide personal information and control who can view their details.

-4. **Biodata Statistics**: Detailed statistics for admin to monitor the number of male, female, and premium users, as well as the total biodata count.

 6. **Revenue Tracking**: Admin can track total revenue generated from biodata contact request payments directly from the dashboard.